-submissions in January and February 2018 and will reopen in March 2018.
-(If you're not already on our mailing list, please consider subscribing so that you'll always be up to date on submissions announcements like this, as well as calls for special issues and anthologies!)
+NOTE: If you're not already on our mailing list, please consider subscribing so that you'll always be up to date on submissions announcement including open reading periods, special calls, etc.

 What We AcceptHippocampus Magazine enthusiastically considers unsolicited, previously unpublished creative nonfiction submissions in the following categories: